A hippo greets safari-goers on a boat cruise near Victoria Falls. Photo courtesy Stanley Safari Lodge, Livingstone, Zambia.

 Boat cruises on inland rivers and lakes provide excellent viewing of animal antics, without any trees or tall grasses to get in the way.
 You’ll enjoy the happy murmurs of hippos as they wallow in the mud, and your heart will swell with delight as you watch a baby elephant’s clumsy but adorable efforts to use its trunk for drinking.
 On the coast, the animals you’ll spot will be different, but just as fascinating.
 You may see dolphins cut through the waves or barracudas swim in the clear waters beneath your boat.

-Below, we offer a few our favorite places to go on boat cruises in Africa, whether they be short outings or multi-day adventures.
+Below, we offer a few our favorite places to go on boat cruises in Africa, whether for short outings or multi-day adventures.

 People on a boat look at elephants on the Chobe Riverfront